Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Path algebra

 As announced in the previous section, we will use ramified coverings to construct non-abelianization maps.
 The problem with ramified coverings is that the standard path lifting rule for them is not homotopy invariant.
 We will illustrate this problem in the next example:

 \begin{example} Recall the example given in \Cref{rem:ram_path_lifting} which illustrated that the standard path lifting rule is not homotopy invariant for ramified coverings.
-This example also illustrates that if we try to push forward a flat connection from the ramified covering $\Sigma$ to $S$ as in \Cref{unbranched_example}, the connection on $S$ will not be flat anymore.
+This example also illustrates that if we try to push forward a flat connection from the ramified covering $\Sigma$ to $S$ outside of the branch locus $B\subset S$ as in \Cref{unbranched_example}, the connection obtained on $S\setminus B$ will not extend to a flat connection on $S$ since it will have non-trivial monodromies around the branch points.

 \end{example} We will modify the construction from \Cref{unbranched_example} so that it applies for ramified coverings.
 For this, we need the notion of a \emph{path algebra} on surfaces.

 \begin{definition} The \emph{space of paths} on a surface $S$ is defined as